yejipark0514/TimeSeriesAnalysis_CO2/README.md

 Implementing a carbon tax would decrease CO2 emissions in the US by approximately 1.57 tonnes per year compared to current projections, which is a total of approximately 15.7 tonnes over the period 2024-2030.

+### Dealing with Uncertainties
+To address uncertainty, I derived the confidence interval of the carbon tax effect by computing the difference between the confidence intervals of the lasso regression model with and without the carbon tax.
+I then multiplied this carbon tax effect coefficient by the carbon tax interval.
+Subsequently, I utilized this carbon tax interval to determine the confidence interval of the final forecast by subtracting it from the confidence interval obtained through exponential smoothing.

+In equation form:
+**Carbon Tax Interval = (CI Lasso with Carbon Tax − CI Lasso without Carbon Tax) × Carbon Tax Effect Coefficient**

+**Final Forecast Confidence Interval = Exponential Smoothing Confidence Interval − Carbon Tax Interval**